strangerstudios/pmpro-gift-levels/readme.txt

-=== PMPro Gift Levels ===
+=== Paid Memberships Pro - Gift Levels Add On ===
 Contributors: strangerstudios
-Tags: pmpro, membership, gift, gift level, gift card, giftcard, gift certificate Requires at least: 3.5
+Tags: pmpro, paid memberships pro, membership, gift, gift level, gift card, giftcard, gift certificate Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: .2
+Stable tag: .2.1

 == Description ==
 Setup some PMPro levels to allow for the purchase of gift certificates.
 A discount code for a "real" level is generated when checking out for the gift level.